5 Fixes for Kernel Security Check Failure BSOD

 • If issues persist, consider resetting Windows or reinstalling it.
 If hardware is suspected, test components individually or on another computer to identify the faulty part.

-It is important to know if our problem is due to the hardware or the software.
-We’ve defined 5 methods to help users in identifying the root cause of their problem.
-It is recommended you perform all these steps, since there’s no sure way of knowing otherwise.
+It is important to determine whether our problem is due to the hardware or the software.
+We’ve defined 5 methods to help users identify the root cause of their problem.
+It is recommended that you perform all these steps since there’s no sure way of knowing otherwise.

 1) Failing Hard Drive

 The “Kernel Security Check Failure” can be traced back to a failing hard disk drive.
-If you have a spare Hard Disk lying around with Windows installed, you may swap it with your existing drive just to make sure.
-However, Windows offers a few utilities to verify the disk’s integrity without any physical interaction as well;
+If you have a spare hard disk with Windows installed, you may swap it with your existing drive just to be sure.
+However, Windows offers a few utilities to verify the disk’s integrity without any physical interaction as well:

 1. Open the Windows Search Bar and search for the term “CMD“.